 - a.
-Effective January 1, 2004 the basic medical component deductible is \$295 per enrollee; \$295 per enrolled spouse or domestic partner; and \$295 per all dependent children.
-Covered expenses for mental health and/or substance abuse treatment services, physical medicine services, and non-network hospital services are excluded in determining the basic medical component deductible. - b.
-Effective January 1, 2004, the maximum annual co-insurance out-of-pocket expense under the basic medical component is \$1,419 per individual or family.
+Effective January 1, 2008 the basic medical component deductible is \$349 per enrollee; \$349 per enrolled spouse or domestic partner; and \$349 per all dependent children.
+Covered expenses for mental health and/or substance abuse treatment services, physical medicine services, and non-network hospital services are excluded in determining the basic medical component deductible.
+Effective January 1, 2009, the deductible will increase by a percentage amount equal to the percentage increase in the medical care component of the CPI for Urban Wage Earners and Clerical Workers, all Cities (CPI-W) for the preceding period of July 1 June 30. - b.
+Effective January 1, 2008, the maximum annual co-insurance out-of-pocket expense under the basic medical component is \$1,676 per individual or family.
 Covered expenses for mental health and/or substance abuse treatment services, physical medicine services, and non-network hospital services are excluded in determining the maximum annual co-insurance limit.
+Effective January 1, 2009, the maximum annual co-insurance out-of-pocket expense under the basic medical component is \$1,000 per enrollee; \$1,000 per enrolled spouse or domestic partner; and \$1,000 per all dependent children.

-Effective January 1, 2004, and thereafter on each successive January 1, the deductible and maximum annual co-insurance out-of-pocket expense will increase by a percentage amount equal to the percentage increase in the medical care component of the CPI for Urban Wage Earners and Clerical Workers, all Cities (CPI-W) for the preceding period of July 1 - June 30.
+Each successive January 1, the deductible and maximum annual co-insurance out-of-pocket expense will increase by a percentage amount equal to the percentage increase in the medical care component of the CPI for Urban Wage Earners and Clerical Workers, all Cities (CPI-W) for the preceding period of July 1 - June 30.